mxc-commons/MxcLayoutScheme/README.md

 ####templateName `'<none>'` :

 If you specify `'<none>'` as the templateName the computation of the particular capture gets omitted.
-There is no need to specify a `'<none>'` rule within the `'default_child_view_models'` section.
+There is no need to specify a `'<none>'` rule within the `'defaults'` section.
 That would be the same as not specifying that particular capture at all.

-`'<none>'` rules are used to override `'default_child_view_models'` for a particular route rule or mca rule.
+`'<none>'` rules are used to override `'defaults'` for a particular route rule or mca rule.

 ######Example: